Canada's Middle East engagement strategy

 If these systems can be strengthened and made more resilient to ongoing and future crises, the individuals and communities who depend on them will be more able to resist the negative effects of crises.

 Our support to improve access to quality services focuses on the most vulnerable, in particular women and girls.
-In Syria, we are helping with women’s vocational training and livelihoods supports.
+In Syria, we are supporting women’s access to economic opportunities and resources through support to technical and vocational training.
 We are supporting research into women’s access to housing, land and property rights inside Syria.

 Canadian development assistance is also supporting system-wide strengthening of the public education systems in both Lebanon and Jordan.
 We support projects that strengthen the ministries of education, improve teacher training, and improve school environments.
 This ensures that every child, regardless of nationality, has access to quality formal education.